genitrust/dashwallet-ios/WallofCoins-README.md

 }
 ```

->   Publisher Id: an Unique ID generated for commit transections.
+>   publisher-id: an Unique ID generated for commit transections.
 >   cryptoAddress: Cryptographic Address for user, it's optional parameter.
 >   usdAmount: Amount in USD (Need to apply conversation from DASH to USD)
 >   crypto: crypto type either DASH or BTC for bitcoin.